phexus23/Lanschool/README.md

-# Lanschool
-All of the source code for lanschool helper
+# Background.js is where all the important stuff is